k5iogura/darknet_ttt/README.md

 Our training details can be sean in [Here](files/training_ttt5_224_160_model.md).

 We use nVIDIA tesla GPGPU to train.
 1. classification task by Imagenet data.
+ttt5_pre.cfg classification accuracy with 500 category of ImageNet dataset are,
+top-1 : 46.7%
+top-5 : 71.5%
+learning 141epoch

 2. object detection task by VOC data.
+Extract 7 layers weights from classification task's weights by darknet partial command.
+Finetune object detection task with 7 layers weights.
 ttt5_224_160.cfg perform VOC2012 IoU accuracy about 50% mAP([Officially tiny-YOLO is 57.1% mAP about VOC2007+2012](https://pjreddie.com/darknet/yolov2/)).

 ### Our points